Algorithms for Optimizing Acyclic Queries: The Canonical Join Tree of a Berge-Acyclic Query

-Together with the fact that every block graph is {\em geodetic} (it has a unique shortest path between any two vertices)~\cite{ore1962theory}, \cref{lemma:berge_block_graph} implies the following corollary. \begin{corollary} Let $\lin$ be the line graph of a Berge-acyclic hypergraph $\hyp$.
-There is a unique shortest path between any two vertices in $\lin$. \end{corollary} We are now ready to prove the existence and uniqueness of the canonical join tree. \begin{theorem} Let $\lin$ be the line graph of a Berge-acyclic hypergraph $\hyp$, and $\spath(\rel, \rel')$ be the shortest path in $\lin$ between $\rel, \rel' \in \R(\lin)$, $\T_{\rel} = \bigcup_{\rel' \in \R(\lin)}\spath(\rel, \rel')$ is the unique canonical join tree for $\hyp$ rooted at $\rel$. \end{theorem} \begin{proof} A spanning tree of $\lin$ is its join tree by~\cref{cor:spanning_tree_join_tree}.
-To show $\T_\rel$ is a join tree, it is sufficient to show $\T_\rel$ is spanning, connected and acyclic.
+Together with the fact that every block graph is {\em geodetic} (with a unique shortest path between any two vertices)~\cite{ore1962theory}, \cref{lemma:berge_block_graph} implies the following corollary. \begin{corollary} Let $\lin$ be the line graph of a Berge-acyclic hypergraph $\hyp$.
+There is a unique shortest path between any two vertices in $\lin$. \end{corollary} We are now ready to prove the existence and uniqueness of the canonical join tree. \begin{theorem} \revB{A Berge-acyclic hypergraph $\hyp$ has a unique canonical tree.} \end{theorem} \begin{proof} Let $\lin$ be the line graph of $\hyp$, and $\spath(\rel, \rel')$ be the shortest path in $\lin$ between $\rel, \rel' \in \R(\lin)$, we prove that $\T_{\rel} = \bigcup_{\rel' \in \R(\lin)}\spath(\rel, \rel')$ is the unique canonical join tree for $\hyp$ rooted at $\rel$.